At best, pointless – and at worst, paving the way for a dumber OT reboot.

 Tbh, i didn’t even get to the end of this – not because I don’t think Savage Books offers interesting suggestions, but because the idea of somehow rehabilitating this series feels exhausting.
 Anyways, have at it:

-… and studio films began to blur:
+… and studio films began to blur, to the detriment of all: